 FUNDING AREAS: Health and human services, women and children, community

 The Lowrey Community Service grants are available to groups in Brazoria County working in health and human services.
-The grant deadline for this program has been in mid-March.
+The grant deadline for this program is usually in mid-March.
 Women Building Community is a local women’s giving group that awards grants to nonprofits working on women’s and children’s issues.
-This group made its first grants in 2014 and have given out over $145,000 to support their cause.
-Recent WBC grant recipients include the Brazoria County Dream Center, Early Stage Coaches of Gathering Place, and True to Life Ministries.
+This group made its first grants in 2004 and has given out over $145,000 to support their cause.
+Past WBC grant recipients include the Brazoria County Dream Center, Early Stage Coaches of Gathering Place, and True to Life Ministries.
 The WBC annual deadline usually falls on the first of June.
 Also, CFBC awards community foundation grants to groups that benefit the people of the county.
 There are no clearly defined focus areas for these local community grants.
 However, the foundation typically makes applications for them available around the first of June.
 Projects supported by CFBC include the Capitol of Texas Park, Hudson Woods Bird Blind, Brazosport ISD Schools, and Columbia Bottomlands.

 This foundation accepts unsolicited grant applications from local nonprofits.
 To apply for a grant, send an email to the staff at email@example.com to request more information.
 However, the dates for which applications are made available are published on the funder’s grants page.
 There are typically about seven members on the board of directors each year, with a chairman, president, treasurer, secretary, and VPs of finance, development, and disbursement.
 About a dozen other individuals typically sit on the board as well to guide grantmaking.
-CFBC also has an executive director, Barbara Franklin, and an administrative assistant, Abby Bundick on staff.
+Direct general inquires to the staff at firstname.lastname@example.org or 979-848-2628.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)